shinyuta/module-3-bootcamp/README.md

 ## Introduction
-The 3rd module for the coding bootcamp that is used to generate a password of length 8-20 using all available characters.
+The 3rd module for the coding bootcamp that is used to generate a random password of length 8-20 using all available characters.

 ## Installation